Tech on trial: House panel begins review of market power

 Big Tech is about to become big politics in Washington.

-The House Judiciary Committee on Tuesday will launch its investigation into the market dominance of Silicon Valley's biggest names, starting with a look at the impact of the tech giants' platforms on news content, the media and the spread of misinformation online.
+The House Judiciary Committee is launching its investigation into the market dominance of Silicon Valley's biggest names, starting with a look at the impact of the tech giants' platforms on news content, news organizations and advertisers.

+News media associations and journalism groups accuse the tech giants of jeopardizing the industry's economic survival by putting out news content on their platforms without paying for it.
+They will make their case against the companies at Tuesday's hearing of the Judiciary Committee's antitrust panel.

+The big tech companies "have gained a monopolistic position that lets them dominate the digital advertising marketplace and distribute massive amounts of content from news publishers on their platforms without paying to produce the content," the Save Journalism Project said in a statement.

 In a Capitol steeped in partisanship, inflamed by special counsel Robert Mueller's report and Democrats' intensifying probes of President Donald Trump, the House Judiciary Committee's investigation of tech market power stands out.
 Not only is it bipartisan, but it's also the first such review by Congress of a sector that for more than a decade has enjoyed haloed status and a light touch from federal regulators.